ethosdev/ethosdev.github.io/_posts/2017-12-13-audit-the-deployed-smart-contract.md

 Auditing deployed smart contracts is the closest thing to auditing what users will actually interact with.
 If you're an auditor, ask your clients for their mainnet contract addresses: it will save everyone time, make the audit process more secure, and help tap into ecosystem synergies.
 Learnings from this methodology will be described in a future post.
 * * *
-_Thanks to Maurelian, Gonçalo Sá, Alex Luoyuan, Eva Shon, and Bernhard Mueller for providing feedback on this article._
+_Thanks to Maurelian, Gonçalo Sá, Alex Luoyuan, Eva Shon, and Bernhard Mueller for feedback._